daulric/daulric/README.md

 A Game Framework for creating games simpler and easier

 __**Note:**__ Most of these projects are apart of the [Exon](https://github.com/daulric/exon) package

-- [React](https://github.com/daulric/exon/tree/main/react) - a declarative Lua UI Library for Roblox.
+- [React](https://github.com/daulric/exon/tree/main/react): a declarative Lua UI Library for Roblox.
-- [OneFrame](https://github.com/daulric/exon/tree/main/oneframe) - a module for running modular code under one server/client.
+- [OneFrame](https://github.com/daulric/exon/tree/main/oneframe): a module for running modular code under one server/client.
-- [RedNet](https://github.com/daulric/exon/tree/main/rednet) - a networking module creating a safe and secure passage for data on the server or client side.
+- [RedNet](https://github.com/daulric/exon/tree/main/rednet): a networking module creating a safe and secure passage for data on the server or client side.
-- [RoDB](https://github.com/daulric/exon/tree/main/rodb) - a database service for safely storing data.
+- [RoDB](https://github.com/daulric/exon/tree/main/rodb): a database service for safely storing data.
-- [Controllers](https://github.com/daulric/exon/tree/main/controllers) - a networking module for creating and requesting modular code.
+- [Controllers](https://github.com/daulric/exon/tree/main/controllers): a networking module for creating and requesting modular code.
-- [Api](https://github.com/daulric/exon/tree/main/api) - APIs for connecting the exon framework to other products or applications.
+- [Api](https://github.com/daulric/exon/tree/main/api): APIs for connecting the exon framework to other products or applications.
-- [Addons](https://github.com/daulric/exon/tree/man/addons) - extra components that do extra stuff for your project and also power parts of the exon framework components
+- [Addons](https://github.com/daulric/exon/tree/man/addons): extra components that do extra stuff for your project and also power parts of the exon framework components

 ## [TicTacToe](https://github.com/daulric/tictactoe)
-A game I made using the Exon Framework.
-It is a client-based game, meaning only 2 players can play it on 1 computer.
+I made a game using the Exon Framework.
+It is client-based, meaning only two players can play it on one computer.

 I made this game to test my ability to create a game with a little complexity for a school assignment.